Workflow Manager Overview

 What is the Workflow Manager?

-A digital process might require more than one step, and person (spouses, customer, and agent) and may include integrations.
+A digital process might require more than one step, roles (spouses, customer, and agent), a way to communicate with end-users, and in some cases may include integrations.

-The Workflow Manager provides a way to define the logic, personas (roles), and integrations that take place in a digital process.
-It also provides the ability to:
+The Workflow Manager provides a way to define the flow, roles, communication channels, and integrations that will be used Whitin a digital process.

 How to Navigate to the Workflow Manager?